Your registered agent: Compliance partner and first line of defense against risk

 In today’s budget-conscious climate, cost is naturally a consideration when selecting a Registered Agent.
 For multi-entity organizations, it’s helpful to frame this in terms of value vs. direct expenses.
 A full-service commercial Registered Agent provides the expert knowledge and infrastructure that you would otherwise have to maintain in your department.
 Their fees will typically be higher to reflect this.

 Providers offering lower fees typically provide less experience and narrower service capabilities.
 This lack of resources can have a dramatic impact on the second type of cost to consider when choosing a Registered Agent — the unbudgeted costs of correcting mistakes, paying unexpected penalties and compensating for necessary services not provided by the lower-priced agent.
 Additionally, there is the hidden cost of time lost to compliance tasks which would have more productively been spent on strategic issues.
-In the final analysis, you may find that the consequences of inadequate risk protection to be extremely costly over time.
+In the final analysis, you may find that the consequences of inadequate risk protection are extremely costly over time.

-By understanding the full scope of the services a commercial Registered Agent should provide, your organization can realize significant peace of mind and streamlining of operations.
+By understanding the full scope of the services a commercial Registered Agent should provide, your organization can realize significant peace of mind and streamlined operations.
 Choosing the right commercial Registered Agent can be the most efficient and cost-effective solution for managing compliance activities and reducing risk.
 An experienced full-service partner will perform their functions expertly, empowering you to stay focused on your core business and legal issues.
 In the long run, you should be able to rely on your Registered Agent to keep the way clear to support your business’ growth plans.
 If you’re getting anything less than this, you’re not getting full value for the fees you’re paying.